shortcutssoftware/sc-ols-examples/README.md

 (the brand) from the Shortcuts API.

-This is an example of a signed [Postman](https://www.getpostman.com) request to the version 1 API to retrieve the sites that belong to a company.
+This is an example of a signed [Postman](https://www.getpostman.com) request to the version 1 API to retrieve the sites that belong to a company:

 ```text
 GET /webapi/company/2200/sites HTTP/1.1